 Applicants may propose to offer these job-specific training options through their hub using the Curriculum Framework or may propose to connect participants to existing clean energy training programs in the region.
+The applicant must provide / coordinate job-specific training programs that are "qualified," meaning that the training programs met the accreditation and/or industry recognized certification requirements of the training program.
 Applicants may also propose other job-specific training options not included in the framework to meet the demand for clean energy jobs in their region.
 Applicants must demonstrate employer demand for these additional training options.